 ‘How do we hold people accountable for wrongdoing and yet at the same time remain in touch with their humanity enough to believe in their capacity to be transformed?’ – Bell Hooks

-From Ancient Greece’s ostracism to the 19th-century stocks and pillory, public shaming has always been used as an instrument to assert power and authority and to make individuals abide by the social and moral standards of the time.
+From Ancient Greece’s ostracism to the 19th-century stocks and pillory, public shaming has always been an instrument to assert power and authority and make individuals abide by the social and moral standards.

 Today’s liberal and democratic countries take pride in having removed such practices as a legitimate social justice tool.
-However, that’s a far cry from reality: a new way of public humiliation has settled in the internet era: the cancel culture.
+However, that’s a far cry from reality: a new way of public humiliation has settled: the cancel culture.

 What is cancel culture?

 According to the Merriam-Webster dictionary, cancel culture is ‘the practice or tendency of engaging in mass cancelling to express disapproval and exert social pressure’.
-In a nutshell, it consists of adopting a position with regard to a person whose actions are considered reprehensible and thus ceasing any type of support, particularly on social media.
+In a nutshell, it consists of adopting a position with regard to a person with a reprehensible behaviour and, thus, ceasing any type of support, particularly on social media.

 This ‘new’ enact of justice generally affects brands and celebrities, given that they have much more extensive exposure.
 J.K.
-Rowling, author of Harry Potter, it’s one of the most recent and better-known cases of cancellation: she was called out after she voiced her opinions on transgender rights in a series of tweets.
-From that point, she’s been tagged as transphobic, and her productions have been called for a boycott.
+Rowling, author of Harry Potter, it’s one of the most recent and better-known cases of cancellation: fans called her out after she voiced her opinions on transgender rights in a series of tweets.
+From that point, the public tagged her as transphobic and boycotted her productions.

 Nevertheless, no one is immune to a public backlash reaction, given the power of social media to get anyone’s message across the entire world.
-A bad joke, a controversial statement or inappropriate behaviour and you could be socially ‘condemned’.
+A bad joke, a controversial statement or inappropriate behaviour and you could receive a social ‘condemn’.

 Why do we perpetuate the cancel culture?

-Author and activist Adrienne Maree Brown considers that the cancel culture is the outcome of our societies being established upon the basis of the binary good and evil, along with the desire to mete out a deserved punishment to protect society’s freedom.
+Author and activist Adrienne Maree Brown considers cancel culture is the outcome of our societies’ foundation upon the basis of the binary good and evil, along with the desire to mete out punishment to protect society’s freedom.
 It’s often a natural response, a collective knee-jerk reaction that we seem to enjoy.
 So, why do we find such pleasure in degrading other people and commit to it?

 Cancel culture provides individuals with a highly gratifying sense of authority.
 ‘Protecting’ society from misconduct feels productive since, in theory, we are doing a good deed.
 In this way, we feel good about ourselves, and society pats us on the back.

-However, there might be other reasons we like the police role so much: fear of missing out, the need not to be left behind, and to feel included.
+However, there might be other reasons we like the police role so much: fear of missing out, the need not to feel left behind, and inclusion.
 This explains why cancel culture is so popular on social media, to the point of even being a modern pastime.